|North Shore Rocky Shoreline|

 At the Discovery Center, we took an antique electric trolley tour, which toured us around one of the mines.
 On this trip, our conductor told us a story about a couple of Japanese tourists he had on one of his tours.
 The Japanese tourists told him their history books taught them that it was because of the iron ore (which was converted to steel) in Minnesota that caused them to lose the war (World War II).
 I guess our history books never taught us that.
 But it really puts into perspective how important Minnesota’s iron ore mines are.
 They are still active today, using new technology to get more ore out of the mines.

-The iron ore shovel used in the Hull Rust mine are electric.
+The iron ore shovel used in the Hull Rust mine is electric.
 A semi-truck type vehicle, which contains the power generator, follows the shovel wherever it travels.
 It gives the shovel continual electric power.
 Here is a picture of the trucks used to haul the ore.
-It gives you a perspective how big they really are:
+It gives you a perspective of how big they really are:

 5. There are things that happen that just make you wonder and scratch your head.
 Just enjoy the wonderment!

 While we were at the Discovery Center, we went into the CCC History Center.
 The CCC is a program that President Roosevelt initiated as part of The New Deal that gave young men jobs during the Depression.
-(The CCC program gave these men a place to stay, food, medical care and a paying job.
+(The CCC program gave these men a place to stay, food, medical care, and a paying job.
 Many of these jobs were to establish our National Park System and other conservation projects.)

 In the CCC History Center was a display that had a 3-ring binder, which listed all the men that were part of the CCC program.
 These were men from all over the state of Minnesota.
 I would guess there were hundreds and hundreds of names, all split up in different “companies,” depending on what project they were working on.
 I glanced down at the binder and looked at the list of men’s names along with their respective hometowns.
 I noticed a couple men that were from my hometown in southern Minnesota.
 Then, lo and behold, was a name I recognized.
 It was the name of my Grandmother’s brother – my Great Uncle!
 Unbelievable!